murtagh97/segmentator_unet/README.md

 | streamlit_app_local.py | Recommended and tested deployment on Colab via notebooks_colab/streamlit_app_notebook.ipynb.
 Works directly with the train-dev-test datasets that need to be created.
 Slower, but contains some additional features.|

 ## Acknowledgements
-Many thanks to Streamlit Sharing for free hosting! :upside_down_face:
+Many thanks to Streamlit Sharing for the free hosting! :upside_down_face: